GeoffreyOnyigwaMatieso/TaskManagementAPI/README.md

 - **CRUD Operations for Tasks**: Create, Read, Update, and Delete tasks.
 - **Tag Management**: Assign tags to tasks, ensuring better categorization and organization.
 - **Relational Data Handling**: Manage relationships between tasks and tags seamlessly.
-- **DTO Support**: Use of Data Transfer Objects (DTOs) to transfer structured data between the client and the server.

 ## Technologies Used